 Schmincke Horadam Gouache

 My second favorite.
-Super easy to rewet and get creamy opaque color.
+It’s super easy to rewet and gave me creamy opaque color.
+Some of their colors stay very soft for a long time (but not runny).

 Shinhan Designers Gouache